A Ceylon Press Tiny Guide

 5

-Dating back between 800,00 to 100,000 years ago, the fossilised remains of a hippopotamus’s jawbone, showing the presence of a couple more teeth than exist in the current living hippopotamus (Hippopotamus amphibius), are all that is left to prove the once lively presence on Sri Lanka’s rivers of this great land mammal, the largest after the elephant.
-Hexaprotodon Sinhaleyus, a distinct sub species, probably fell afoul of early climate change when rainfall become significantly less heavy, so putting pressure on their preferred habitat.
+An ancient species of hippopotamus once lived in Sri Lanka - Hippopotamus Hexaprotodon Sinhaleyus.
+Dating back between 800,00 to 100,000 years ago, the fossilised remains of a its jawbone, showing the presence of a couple more teeth than exist in the current living hippopotamus (Hippopotamus amphibius), are all that is left to prove the once lively presence on Sri Lanka’s rivers of this great land mammal, the largest after the elephant.
+It probably fell afoul of early climate change when rainfall become significantly less heavy, so putting pressure on their preferred habitat.

 8